sertchan/Discord-Scraper/README.md

 ### Installation

+(We currently cannot support bun cause of bun does not support node http api which is used in discord-selfbot-v13)

-First, create your .env file using .env.example or you can just use this template:
+First, create your .env file using .env.example (rename it to .env) !If you wont do it causes token error:

 ```
 GUILDID=xxxx